leahevy/gitclone/README.md

 ### 💻 Installation

-Install the python package with `pip install -e .`.
-It will be published on **pip** as soon as it is ready.
+Install the Python package with `pip install pygitclone`.

 To install the shell completion run:
 ```bash